Meet the Team

 Director of Communications

-S. Angel Tucker, Director of Communications for the Association of Prosecuting Attorneys, received her Bachelor of Arts in Journalism from Loyola University Maryland and her Master of Arts in Publication Design from the University of Baltimore.
+S. Angel Tucker, Director of Communications for the Association of Prosecuting Attorneys, received her Bachelor of Arts in Journalism from Loyola University Maryland and her Master of Arts in Communications Design from the University of Baltimore.
 Before joining the APA firm, she co-founded the fundraising, graphic and web design corporation, RNA Designs, managing the administrative and marketing needs of the firm, while also creating design for a diverse portfolio of clientele.
 At APA, she has leveraged her extensive business knowledge and excess of sixteen years of communications experience to design the communications department, improve talent acquisitions, as well as build the membership development plan, web presence and overall brand of the association.
 She continues to direct the focus of the organizational design, technology and marketing focus to ensure a maximized presence in the legal community at the local and national level.

 Mary, a 23-year veteran of the Worcester County, Massachusetts District Attorney’s Office comes to us from the Suffolk Law School where she was a Practitioner in Residence.
 Mary also served as a Senior Attorney in the National Center for Prosecution of Child Abuse and has extensive experience in providing training and technical assistance to child abuse prosecutors and their teams.
 Mary lives in Boston and will be the Senior Attorney – East Coast Division.